 - Blood Tests

-Bone scans test to see if cancer has spread to the bones.
-In a quarter of metastatic-breast-cancer cases, metastases occur in the bones first.
-The test looks at the bones for “hot spots” that may reveal cancer.
-These tests provide an opening for understanding your cancer, helping doctors determine which further tests to perform.
-To conduct a bone scan, your doctor injects dye and then waits a few hours for it to move through the bloodstream, becoming visible in the scan.
+Bone scans may reveal if cancer has spread to the bones.
+In a majority of metastatic-breast-cancer cases, metastases first occur in the bones.
+These scans look at the bones for “hot spots” that may reveal cancer.
+To conduct a bone scan, your healthcare provider injects dye and then waits a few hours for it to move through the bloodstream, so that it can be visible in the scan.

-This test may reveal if breast cancer has spread to the lungs.
-Metastases in the lungs rarely cause pain, a symptom doctors commonly look for in other parts of the body, but these metastases can cause shortness of breath or a cough that won’t go away.
+A chest x-ray may reveal if breast cancer has spread to the lungs.
+Metastases in the lungs rarely cause pain, but they can cause shortness of breath or a cough that won’t go away.

-This scan provides a more-detailed x-ray of the body, usually in order to look for metastases in the brain, lungs or liver.
+This scan provides a more-detailed x-ray of the body, usually in order to look for metastases in the brain, lungs and/or liver.
 Before the scan, you will either ingest a contrast dye and/or have it injected into a vein.
-The dye can highlight specific areas of the body—a possible sign of cancer growth.
-Then the exam table is moved through the scanner and a computer creates multi-dimensional images for the doctor to examine.
+The dye highlights specific areas of the body more clearly.
+A computer rotates around the body, creating a three-dimensional image.

 This scan works by monitoring the use of glucose throughout the body.
 Cancer cells use more glucose, a source of energy, than normal cells do.
 Before the scan, you will have some radioactive glucose called a “tracer” injected into a vein.
 A computer then takes images and looks for the areas using the most glucose.
 The PET scan can sometimes find cancer that other tests miss.